0dan0/qr/docs/control/bracket/README.md

 </div>
 <br>

+## On camera Setup (MAX2 users)

+Go to the Menu -> Preferences -> General, scroll down to 360 Photo Format, and select .JPG (rather than .36P).

 ## Using BRKT Preset

 After scanning the above two QR Codes, to run BRKT mode, select the new BRKT preset from the photo menu.